H-Studio logo

 ReconciliationData-consistency checksBatch jobs, streaming

-Access loggingLogging of access attemptsSIEM, OpenTelemetry
+Access loggingLogging access attemptsSIEM, OpenTelemetry

 Data Vault as a proven auditability model

-Data Vault structurally separates raw and transformed data: Hubs hold business keys, Links connect entities, Satellites hold attributes with full historisation.
-Every attribute change generates a new satellite entry with timestamp and source.
-Deletion isn't structurally allowed.
-That matches GDPR's traceability requirements and German GoBD rules for the immutability of accounting records.
+In data warehousing, Data Vault has become a proven model for auditable, scalable architectures, solving a core weakness of classic models optimised for readability rather than auditability.
+It structurally separates raw and transformed data: Hubs hold business keys, Links connect entities, Satellites hold attributes with full historisation.
+Every attribute change creates a new satellite entry with timestamp and source; deletion isn't structurally part of the model, which fits GoBD's immutability rules for accounting records (with the same personal-data caveat above applying).

 PropertyClassic star schemaData Vault